amirhnazari/mda/frontend/README.md

   - **Critical (red)** – Urgent medical situations
   - **Warning (yellow)** – Important but non-critical notifications

 - **Staff on Duty**: Displays staff members currently on shift.
-Use the contain search field to find someone and click "Send Message" to open the chat.
-You'll be redirected to the "Messages" page, where the conversation with the selected person will already be selected.
+Use the search field to find someone, then click "Send Message" to open the chat.
+You'll be redirected to the "Messages" page with the conversation for that person automatically selected.

 - **Back Navigation**: Use the back arrow in the sidebar to return to the previous page.